Manage Awards FAQs

 Situational Questions

-If your project has salary posted to it, a sponsor will not usually give additional funding for increases in salary, fringe, or F&A costs after an award is made.
+If your project has salary posted to it, a sponsor will not usually give additional funding for increases in salary, fringe, or facilities and administration costs after an award is made.
 It is up to the Department to adjust the percentage of salary distribution based on the approved budget.

 With a period of performance that only extends a year, you should not be expensing or obligating funds beyond year two, even if we are paying for year twoÌýactivities in year one.
 The reason for this is that there is no guarantee that the sponsor will awardÌýmore funds than are currently awarded and obligated in year one.